EdvinNyberg/ACM_Edvin/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+A: It prints a message or variable to the console.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+A: 'ansible_facts' is a dictionary of system information automatically gathered by Ansible when it runs a playbook.

 ## QUESTION C